seyade/puretest/README.md

 What's the weather in Brighton?
 You tell me!

-This is a test to try to ascertain your level of experience with Javascript and Angular.

 The purpose of this task is to:

 * Make a call to /api/overview.json for the weeks weather in Brighton